kintone-workshops/timeline-generator-amcharts/README.md

 * Check the versions inside the `timeline-generator-amcharts` folder:
   * `node -v`
   * `npm -v`
-* Not the correct versions or Confused? 🤔 → Check out the [Guide on Installing Node.js & npm](docs/Install_NodeJS_npm.md) Doc
+* Not the correct versions or confused? 🤔 → Check out the [Guide on Installing Node.js & npm](docs/Install_NodeJS_npm.md) Doc

 ⚡ Note: Please ignore the package deprecation warnings ⚡